jjon/Graphing-ChartEx/GScriba_web/OCRclean.md

 > Note: The `try: except:` blocks are made necessary by the fact that in my OCR output, the data for pg 214 somehow got missed out.
 This often happens.
 Scanning or photographing each page of a 600 page book is tedious in the extreme.
 It's very easy to skip a page.
 You will inevitably have anomalies like this in your text that you will have to isolate and work around.
 The Python `try: except:` pattern makes this easy.
 Python is also very helpful here in that you can do a lot more in the `except:` clause beyond just printing "oops".
 You could call a function that performs a whole separate operation on those anomalous bits.

-Once we're satisfied that line 1 and line 2 in the 'text' field for each charter are the Italian Summary and the marginal notation respectively, we can make another iteration of the charters dictionary, removing those lines from the text field and creating new fields in the charter entry for them.
+Once we're satisfied that line 1 and line 2 in the 'text' field for each charter in the `charters` dictionary are the Italian summary and the marginal notation respectively, we can make another iteration of the `charters` dictionary, removing those lines from the text field and creating new fields in the charter entry for them.

-NOTA BENE: we are now modifying a data structure in memory rather than editing successive text files.
+> NOTA BENE: we are now modifying a data structure in memory rather than editing successive text files.
 So this script should be __added__ to the one above that created your skeleton dictionary.
 That script creates the `charters` dictionary in memory, and this one modifies it

 ```python
 for ch in charters: